The phase of the electromagnetic form factor of the pion: Definitions

 where the equations referred above correspond to the numerical value obtained for the corresponding sum rules.
 Such values might in general differ from the exact theoretical one due to errors and truncation.
-In particular, mild variations of \cref{eq:TheSumRule} will imply important deviations for $Q^2\gg s_{th}$, illustrating that important attention must be payed to this sum rule in the following.
+In particular, mild variations of \cref{eq:TheSumRule} will imply important deviations for $Q^2\gg s_{th}$, illustrating that special attention must be payed to this sum rule in the following.
+Similarly, for asymptotically large $s$ values, the phase $\delta(s)$ in \cref{eq:SubtThZeroPhase} is easily shown to be divergent unless the sum rule is fulfilled.
+Finally, special attention must be payed to the kernel in DR2 close to threshold, where it converges as an improper integral.
+This implies an apparent large sensitivity to the form factor behavior at threshold.
+This is however not certainly true as long as the sum rule in \cref{eq:TheSumRule} is considered.
+While this is irrelevant when analyzing a toy model, a minimal discussion is necessary when applying DR2 to real data.
+This is discussed in \cref{app:syst}, in connection to the real data analysis, and will serve to assess systematic uncertainties.
 Before applying them to real data, where information is available only for a finite range of energies, we discriminate the expectations on convergence with the help of a toy model.
 This will be helpful to assess the applicability to the available datasets.